Leonm00/Webots-Room-Generator-Tool/README.md

 - Python 3.10
 - Python 3.11

+Please note that this tool does not work with versions of Python 3.8 and earlier (there is no dist() method in the math library).

 ## Requirements
 - Programming Language : Python
 - Libraries to install : if you use "pip"